node-real/megafuel-client-example/payment-gateway/js-example/readme.md

    - 'TOKEN_CONTRACT_ADDRESS' with the ERC20 token that the Payment Gateway support.
    - 'SPONSOR_API_KEY' to the API key created by the Payment Gateway in the Nodereal dashboard. create one from [here](https://docs.nodereal.io/docs/megafuel-sponsor-guidelines) if you don't have it.
-   - 'SPONSOR_POLICY_ID' to the policy ID created by the Payment Gateway on Megafuel Paymaster, create one from [here](https://docs.nodereal.io/docs/megafuel-sponsor-guidelines) if you don't have it.
+   - 'SPONSOR_POLICY_ID' to the policy ID created by the Payment Gateway on MegaFuel Paymaster, create one from [here](https://docs.nodereal.io/docs/megafuel-sponsor-guidelines) if you don't have it.

 3. Run script